webDva/Invert-Binary-Search-Tree/README.md

 ~~First step, after having created a tree data structure, will be to traverse from the root node to the left-most sub-child, collecting parent nodes along the way down.~~

 I initially was going to traverse downward, then upward, collecting nodes during the downward traversal.
 But I instead chose to simply swap left and right sub-child nodes.

+The algorithm assumes that data values are in ascending order.

 # The function itself